pitbaum/BSP3Legai/README.md

 - Dashboard dynamic routing for the casereferences to the case editor.
 - Use dynamic routing for the storage of the UserID.
 - Revise the E2E tests with promises for the check of the token and UserID.
+- Add unit tests to dashboard and caseFAQ functions.

 ### TODO: